 - BA required, Master’s preferred

-- Five or more years of professional experience in early childhood administration and prior experience in the classroom;
+- Two or more years of professional experience in early childhood administration and prior experience in the classroom;

 - Valid New York State teacher certification in early childhood education or equivalent; Strong commitment to inquiry based education and the skills to implement a process focused curriculum;